Bert Blue

 Bird Wayne "Bert" Blue (December 9, 1877 – September 2, 1929) was an American professional baseball catcher.

+Career

 He played in Major League Baseball (MLB) for one season with St. Louis Browns and Philadelphia Athletics.
 For his career, he compiled a .286 batting average in 42 at-bats, with two runs batted in.

+Early life and Death

 He was born in Bettsville, Ohio.
 He died at age 51 in Detroit, Michigan, where he is buried at Woodlawn Cemetery.